-The Ministers of Education, Police, and Social Development and Employment co-chair the Youth Engagement Ministers Group (YEMG) which is supported by an Education-led Secretariat.
+The Youth Engagement Ministerial Group (YEMG) was established in August 2022.
+At that time, it was co-chaired by the Ministers of Education, Police, and Social Development and Employment.
+The YEMG is supported by a Chief Executives group and by an Education-led Secretariat.
+The YEMG has not met since the Cabinet reshuffle.
 The YEMG was established to increase support for young people in order to improve their wellbeing and reduce their likelihood of becoming engaged in offending behaviour, including bolstering support for those involved in ram-raids.